oopfff/clementyne/README.md

 #### What browser will this work on?

-Only Chrome as of version 1.5.
+Only Chrome as of now.

 #### How do I install this?